Ohio State vs. West Virginia Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Ohio State vs. West Virginia Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 30

-Saturday's contest features the Ohio State Buckeyes (10-2) and the West Virginia Mountaineers (5-7) clashing at Rocket Mortgage Fieldhouse in what should be a one-sided matchup, with a projected 75-65 victory for heavily favored Ohio State according to our computer prediction.
-Game time is at 7:00 PM ET on December 30.
+Saturday's game features the Ohio State Buckeyes (10-2) and the West Virginia Mountaineers (5-7) clashing at Rocket Mortgage Fieldhouse in what is expected to be a lopsided matchup, with a projected 75-65 victory for heavily favored Ohio State according to our computer prediction.
+Tipoff is at 7:00 PM ET on December 30.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!